authelia/authelia/docs/configuration/authentication/ldap.md

 The attribute to retrieve which contains the users email addresses.
 This is important for the device registration and password reset processes.
+The user must have an email address in order for Authelia to perform identity verification when a user attempts to reset their password or register a second factor device.

 ### display_name_attribute